airacer-ucf/Workshops/docs/index.md

 # Home

-Below are the workshop materials related to autonomous driving/racing for The AI Racer Grand Prix.
+Below are the Workshop and GBM materials related to autonomous driving/racing for The AI Racer Grand Prix.

 *(Will be updated as the workshops go on)*